 … on an 8+ Mile Lake

-It’s a gorgeous summer morning as we head out of the High Peaks toward the beautiful lower Adirondack tracts, specifically to Schroon Lake.
+It’s a gorgeous late summer morning as we head out of the High Peaks toward the beautiful lower Adirondack tracts, specifically to Schroon Lake.
 One of my favorite spots to swim, I have never actually been out on Schroon by boat.
 I’m excited.

 Munchies and Magic